 A high school introduction to philosophy sparked an obsession for Casey Grippo.
-At Hofstra she immersed herself in the study of philosophy and Europe’s age of enlightenment.
-The Phi Beta Kappa student continued her studies at the preeminent University of Luxembourg to pursue a master’s in modern and contemporary European philosophy.
+At Hofstra she immersed herself in the study of philosophy and Europe’s age of enlightenment, continuing her studies at the preeminent University of Luxembourg.

 The Heart of the Matter

 With curiosity and a little bit of detective work, everything in the universe can become interesting.
 Philosophy Professor and Chair Amy Baehr knows this, as an innate, almost unpleasant, inquisitiveness has guided her since childhood.
 (Profile by The Hofstra Chronicle.)

 Path to Philosophy

 Philosophy has a lofty sound to it, evoking an ancient, elite discipline of unanswerable questions.
 But in the hands of Professor Karofsky, or “Prof. K” as she is affectionately known, students discover the sheer accessibility of philosophy.
 (Profile by The Hofstra Chronicle.)

 “KANT and the Meaning of Religion”